Takotsubo Cardiomyopathy

 What is Takotsubo cardiomyopathy?

-A rare heart condition where the heart muscle becomes weakened.
+A rare heart condition characterized by temporary weakening of the heart muscle.

 What causes Takotsubo cardiomyopathy?